 Fellows are sponsored for a full medical license.
-Fellows must apply for a full Kentucky license which requires successful completion of USMLE Step 3.
-Fellows cannot be appointed without successful completion of USMLE Step 3 and a full Kentucky license prior to the appointment date.
+Fellows should apply for a full Kentucky license which requires successful completion of USMLE Step 3.
+Fellows who have not completed USMLE Step 3 may be considered for a Fellowship Training (FT) license with approval from GMLE and the Kentucky Board of Medical Licensure (KBML).
 GME pays the Kentucky Board of Medical Licensure (KBML) for fellows' license renewals.
-New incoming fellows who have secured and paid for a full license, will be reimbursed the KBML license fee, with appropriate documentation and receipts.
+New incoming fellows who have secured and paid for a full for FT license, will be reimbursed the KBML license fee, with appropriate documentation and receipts.